prodmodfour/avengers_campaign_player_wiki/backgrounds/child_of_an_elemental/element_bending.md

 | 19    | 25              | 9               |
 | 20    | 26              | 9               |

+---

 ## Restoration

-Bending points come back fully upon a short rest.
+You regain all expended Bending Points when you complete a **short rest**.